MicrosoftDocs/learn/learn-pr/azure/design-monitoring-strategy-on-azure/includes/3-azure-monitoring-options.md

-As a financial organization, your company's reputation depends on the reliability and security of its systems.
+As a financial organization, the reputation of your company depends on the reliability and security of its systems.
 It's critical to monitor your systems closely to ensure that any problems or attacks are identified before they can affect users.
 For example, if a malicious user attacks your payment system, you need to know quickly to neutralize the threat, or your customers' personal data may be at risk.

 You'll explain the solutions in Azure that will enable you to continuously monitor your organization's services.